-The Group engaged its business in the provision of consultation services which generated revenue of approximately HK\$2.4 million during the Year as compared to approximately HK\$4.5 million for the year ended 30 April 2019, representing a decrease of approximately 46.7% due to the absence of a non-recurring factory audit from a customer during the Year.
+The Group engaged its business in the provision of consultation services which generated revenue of approximately HK\$0.6 million during the Year as compared to approximately HK\$2.4 million for the year ended 30 April 2020, representing a decrease of approximately 75.0% due to one of the customers did not subscribe the services as the customer's business significantly shrunk.
 This segment mainly includes providing consultation services to apparel and footwear manufacturers by assisting them to comply with the corporate social responsibility standards requirements, providing fashion trend forecast analysis as well as design specification and introducing potential customers to them.

-The Shares were successfully Transfer of Listing on 20 March 2020.
-The Directors consider that Main Board is a premier board on the Stock Exchange and the Transfer of Listing will be able to attract new institutional investors and broaden the Company's investor base and increase trading liquidity for Shares, which is beneficial to the Company for its continued growth, financing flexibility and business developments, and is in the overall interest of the Company as it will create a long-term value to its Shareholders as a whole.
+The Shares were successfully transferred its listing from GEM to the main board of the Stock Exchange (the "Main Board") on 20 March 2020 (the "Transfer of Listing").
+The Directors consider that Main Board is a premier board on the Stock Exchange and the Transfer of Listing will be able to attract new institutional investors and broaden the Company's investor base and increase trading liquidity for Shares, which is beneficial to the Company for its continued growth, financing flexibility and business developments, and is in the overall interest of the Company as it will create a longterm value to its Shareholders as a whole.
 In addition, the Board also believes that the Transfer of Listing will (i) enhance the profile and promote market recognition of the Company amongst public investors, its existing and potential customers (such as large apparel brands and sourcing agents of apparel brands) which will, in turn, have a positive impact on its business developments and strengthen the confidence of its stakeholders; (ii) reinforce confidence of existing and potential customers and suppliers in the financial strength, corporate governance and credibility of the Group because in general, Main Board is perceived to be a more prestige status for listed companies and has more stringent requirements for listing as compared to GEM.
 This might be advantageous for the Group when negotiating contractual terms for its sales and purchases; and (iii) promote the corporate image of the Group, as such, it would be easier to retain and recruit experienced staff and to attract new customers.